 A correct pedagogical approach is required for students with special needs students from disadvantaged groups, viz. females or minorities.
 Also, it encourages them to be a part of mainstream learning community.

 A thoughtfully developed pedagogy makes students develop higher level cognitive skills, viz. analysis, synthesis and evaluation.
 On the other hand, knowledge, comprehension and application are lower order cognitive skills in Bloom’s taxonomy.

 Various factors influence the pedagogy adopted in a teaching-learning process.
 Some obvious factors are: subject, curriculum, motivation to learn and competence of instructor.
 Additionally, learning styles of students and availability of infrastructure also influence the pedagogy.
 The following points elaborate some of these factors.

 Competence of the instructor: A competent teacher keeps the students motivated, interested and eager to learn.
-Such an instructor employs a judicious blend of skills, abilities and knowledge.
+Also, such an instructor employs a judicious blend of skills, abilities and knowledge.

 Learning styles of the students: An idea about the students’ learning styles helps instructors adopt the appropriate pedagogical approach.
-A pedagogical approach that complements students’ learning styles helps accelerate the learning process.
+Also, a pedagogical approach that complements students’ learning styles helps accelerate the learning process.
 It keeps students motivated and interested in learning.